- Assistant Professor of Surgical Sciences (in Surgery) at CUMC

 - The pathogenesis of diabets, with a focus on the abnormalities of all islet cell types

-- The development of T1D, with a focus on the immunogenicity of islet beta cells and the complex interactions between beta cells and the immune system.
+- T1D, focus on immunogenicity of islet beta cells, interactions between beta cells and immune system

-- The improvement of islet transplantation outcome, with a focus on induction of transplant immune tolerance
+- The improvement of islet transplantation outcome, focus on induction of transplant immune tolerance

 COLUMBIA DIABETES RESEARCH CENTER (Federal Gov)